jasoneflood/gdp12Hugo/docs/aws/content/0001_IntroductionAndArchitecture/index.en.md

 Use behavioral analytics and machine learning to detect outliers in access patterns (e.g., time-of-day anomalies, volume spikes).

 ### 1.7.
 Integration and Automation
-Guardium integrates seamlessly with enterprise security infrastructure:
+Guardium integrates seamlessly with enterprise security infrastructure.

 ### 1.8.
 SIEM Integration
 Compatible with tools like IBM QRadar, Splunk, and ArcSight for real-time alerting and centralized logging.